Court Coronavirus Information

-Renews the Texas Eviction Diversion Program for tenants and landlords under a statewide housing-assistance program intended to avoid evictions for tenants behind on rent.
+Renews the Texas Eviction Diversion Program for tenants and landlords under a statewide rental assistance program intended to avoid evictions for tenants behind on rent.
 The order allows an eviction proceeding to be abated by agreement for 60 days, requires courts (including county courts hearing trials de novo on appeal from a justice court) to provide tenants with information about the program, and makes court records for participants confidential while eviction cases are delayed.
 The order also outlines procedure for reinstating evictions.
 Without such reinstatement, eviction cases will be subject to dismissal.
-The order expires 3/15 and is effective 10/12 for “pilot” counties established by the Office of Court Administration (OCA) (or on the date that OCA designates them for counties identified after 10/12) and at a later date (to be determined) for all other Texas counties.
+The order is effective in all counties on 2/15/2021.